jonolehgo/COMP1511-Pokedex/README.md

     Add an evolution from Pokemon A to Pokemon B s
-    Show evolutions of the currently selected Pokemon q
+    Show evolutions of the currently selected Pokemon n
+    Show next evolution of current selected Pokemon
+  F
+     Create a new Pokedex containing Pokemon that have previously been found S [string]
+     Create a new Pokedex containing Pokemon that have the specified string in their name T [type]
+     Create a new Pokedex containing Pokemon that have the specified type q
     Quit
   ?